appbaseio/Docs/content/docs/reactivesearch/vue/search/SearchBox.md

 ### SearchBox with AI Answer

-Combining Search and the power of AI makes the search experience all the more precise and extensive.
-The example shows how SearchBox leverages AI capabilities to respond with just the most relevant response for the user's queries.
+Combining Search with the power of AI makes for a high precision and high recall answer.
+The example shows how `SearchBox` component can be used to display an AI Answer.

 <iframe src="https://codesandbox.io/embed/github/appbaseio/reactivesearch/tree/feat%2Fvue-showcase/packages/vue/examples/search-showcase/searchbox-inline-ai-response?fontsize=14&hidenavigation=1&theme=dark"
      style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;"